3podi/ijepa_gsoc/README.md

 ```bash
 python main.py --fname /configs/vit_b_14.yaml devices cuda:0
 ```
-And you can linear probe or fine tune a model with the line:
+Moreover, specifying the number of layers to unfreeze in the config file, you can linear probe or fine tune a model with the line:
 ```bash
 python linear_probing.py  --fname configs/probing_vit_b_14.yaml --devices cuda:0
 ```